OXID-eSales/developer_documentation/modules/testing/codeception/oxid_codeception_modules.rst

 about how Codeception modules work.
 So here we will only give a short example of how to write and use a custom Codeception module for testing an OXID eShop module.

-Let's again take our :ref:`example module <_codeception_example_module>` and add a module setting to the metadata.php.
+Let's again take our :ref:`example module <_codeception-example-module>` and add a module setting to the metadata.php.

 .. code:: php